kokatoo/kokatoo.github.io/_posts/2020-10-07-hypothesis-testing-part4.markdown

 ![](/assets/img/interaction1.png)

+For the interaction plot, it doesn't matter which independent variable is in the x-axis but traditionally the variable with the most levels will be chosen and the order doesn't matter as well
+.
+If there is no interaction, the change in the response will be the same if we move along the points on the x-axis (i.e. the lines are all parallel).
+Note it is the change in the response  that is dependent on the level of the other explanatory variable if there is an interaction.

 With higher-order factorial designs, variation among groups are broken down into main effects for each independent variables, two-way interaction between each pair of independent variables, three-way among each trio, and etc. Similar to two-way factorial design, error sum of squares is the num of squared differences within each cell.

 In Part 5, we will explore Random and Mixed Models .
 Stay tuned!